Made for Adult Ice Skaters

 Thousands of adults lace up every year — people in their 30s, 40s, 50s and beyond.
 You don't have to have been a child skater or have "natural" talent.
 What matters is commitment, the right resources, and a welcoming circle of fellow skaters.

-This guide walks you through everything you need to begin your figure skating journey as an adult — practical, honest, and encouraging.
+This guide walks you through everything you need to begin your figure skating journey as an adult.

 Part 1: Before You Lace Up Your Skates